 10 simple ways to improve your child's memory

 - Sufficient sleep

 - Memory games

 - Physical exercise

 Tips to improve memory

-While learning, your teenager can use aids like Association, Visualization and Organization.
+While learning, your teenager can use aids like Association, Visualisation and Organisation.
 He could use any one, or a combination, of these to remember important points.